guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 Docker Compose can document a system as a runnable configuration file --> compose manifest.
 It does not add any functionality do the docker ecosystem, but it does make the existing functionality significantly easier to use.
 Docker Compose works together with Dockerfiles.

+Normal Workflow:
+- Dockerfile ---> Docker Build Command ---> Docker Image

+To get started using Docker Compose, the first step is to create a configuration file (compose manifest) inside the application directory.

+>[!note]
+>Every docker compose configuration must be in a yaml file, and be saved under the file name "docker-compose.yaml"

 >[!example] Example - compose manifest
 >```yaml
->services:
+>services:  # specify all the containers for the app
->  bookstack:
+>  bookstack: # service name (can be any name)
 >    image: lscr.io/linuxserver/bookstack:version-
 >    container_name: bookstack
->    # environment:
->      # - DB_USERNAME=bookstack
->      # - DB_PASSWORD=
->    env_file:
->      - ./env/mongo.env
->    volumes:
->      - ./app_data:/config
->    networks:
->      - bookstack
->    ports:
->     - 6875:80
->
->networks:
->  bookstack:
->    name: bookstack
 >```

+Most common commands for managing the lifecycle of Docker services: up, down, stop, restart.

 Compose is a declarative tool, and it's self-document.
 It was designed as a tool for a single hosted server.
 It's well suited for local  development, staging server, continuous integration testing environment, and it's great for managing multiple containers on the same host.

 Obs: It's not designed for distributed system and has no tooling for containers across multiple hosts.
 Compose was designed for non-production environments only.

->[!note]
->Every docker compose configuration must be in a yaml file, and be saved under the file name "docker-compose.yaml"

-Normal Workflow:
-- Dockerfile ---> Docker Build Command ---> Docker Image

 ###### <span style="color:#98971a">Compose Commands</span>

-To build the services:
+To build each defined services:

 ```shell
 docker compose up